jackkelly75/PHSO_project/README.md

     │   ├── backtest_comparison.png
     │   └── final_forecast.png
     └── forecasts/
-        ├── forecast_90d.csv         <- the deliverable
+        ├── forecast_90d.csv <- output of model for future 90 days
-        ├── backtest_summary.csv     <- metrics table
+        ├── backtest_summary.csv
-        └── backtest_detail.csv      <- every backtest prediction, for audit
+        └── backtest_detail.csv
 ```

 ## EDA findings

-EDA is run in juypter notebook `exploratory_data_analysis.ipynb` has eda run and results.
+EDA is run in juypter notebook `exploratory_data_analysis.ipynb`

-1. **Data quality**: 43 whole days are missing from the calendar and a
-   further 10 rows have an explicit NaN `complaints` value (~5% of days
+1. **Data quality**: 43 whole days are missing from the calendar and afurther 10 rows have an explicit NaN `complaints` value (~5% of daysaffected).
-   affected).
 No duplicate dates.
-Gaps look scattered rather than
-   systematic (no concentration on a particular weekday).
+Gaps look scattered rather than systematic (no concentration on a particular weekday).

 2. **Weekly seasonality**: Mon-Wed run ~85/day, Thu-Fri dip to ~72-74/day,
    weekends sit in between.
 Consistent enough to model directly.